Modified Cosmology or Modified Galaxy Astrophysics is Driving the z>6 JWST Results? CMB Experiments can discover the Origin in the Near Future: OBTAINING THE JWST BEST-FIT COSMOLOGICAL MODEL

-{The matter field can be realized in the halo model as being composed of dark matter halos which form from gravitational collapse, independent of any stellar astrophysics \citep{cooray2002halo,smith2003stable,peebles2020large}.
-The number of these halos can be estimated using the Tinker halo massfunction $dn/dM_h$ \citep{tinker2008toward} (calculated using Cluster Toolkit \citep{2022ascl.soft09004M}).
-The Tinker massfunction is an improvement over Press-Schechter \citep{press1974formation} and Sheth-Tormen \citep{sheth1999large} massfunctions, as it is obtained from a large suite of high-resolution N-body simulations over a wide range of halo masses, redshifts and overdensity definitions.
-The general form of a halo massfunction is defined as:
+{The matter field can be realized in the halo model as being composed of dark matter halos which form from gravitational collapse, independent of any stellar astrophysics \citep{1980lssu.book.....P,cooray2002halo,smith2003stable}.
+The number of these halos can be estimated using the Tinker halo mass function $dn/dM_h$ \citep{tinker2008toward} (calculated using Cluster Toolkit \citep{2022ascl.soft09004M}).
+The Tinker mass function is an improvement over Press-Schechter \citep{press1974formation} and Sheth-Tormen \citep{sheth1999large} mass functions, as it is obtained from a large suite of high-resolution N-body simulations over a wide range of halo masses, redshifts and overdensity definitions.
+The general form of a halo mass function is defined as:

 where $\rho_c$ is the critical density of the Universe and $\Omega_m$ is the matter density parameter.
 Here $\sigma$ is the root-mean-square (RMS) deviation for a top-hat filter-smoothed ($W$) initial density fluctuation field, which is given as: